0x64c/BES400XL-Arduino-MCU/README.md

 * Preinfusion (pumps a bit of water into the basket on brew and startup)

 Todo:
+* Timed automatic shut-off
+* Connect a buzzer to the arduino
 * USB Serial control and feedback
 * Heater and brew time calibration